-CWA authorizes USEPA to regulate discharges of wastewater and stormwater into surface waters by issuing NPDES permits setting pretreatment standards.
+CWA authorizes USEPA to regulate discharges of wastewater and stormwater into surface waters by complying with the General Order for Stormwater Discharges issuing NPDES permits setting pretreatment standards.
 RWQCBs implement these permits at the state level, but USEPA may retain jurisdiction at its discretion.
 The CWA's primary effect on the CPP is with regard to the control of soil erosion during construction and the need to prepare and execute site-specific erosion control plans and measures for the construction of each project element that will entail the physical disruption or displacement of surface soil.
-In addition, Section 404 of the CWA regulates wetland disturbance and provides guidance on crossing waterways.
+In addition, Section 404 of the CWA regulates wetland filldisturbance and provides guidance on crossing waterways.
 The U.S. Army Corps of Engineers administers Section 404 permits for fill.